 The government has introduced a number of business loans during lockdown, to help with cash flow and business finance.

 What is the small business Bounce Back loan scheme?

 Designed to offer financial help to small business owners who might otherwise be struggling to access credit during the coronavirus lockdown, the Bounce Back Loan scheme offers 100% government guaranteed loans on borrowing between £2,000 and £50,000.

 Bounce Back Loans can be taken out for up to six years, with no repayments in the first 12 months and the government is working with lenders to agree a low rate of interest on these loans.

-Applications will be made directly to the scheme's accredited lenders from Monday, May 4, via a simple form that will include a full fraud check.
+Applications can be made directly to the scheme's accredited lenders through a simple form that will include a full fraud check.

 Crucially, it appears that there will be no viability check and the government has agreed to take on 100% of the default risk, which means there is no risk to the provider and arguably the biggest barrier to lending has been removed.